JunhaoSong/cuseistut/source/gcap/index.rst

     $ echo 'export PATH=~/Src/gcap:${PATH}'>> ~/.bashrc
     $ source ~/.bashrc

+*5. Modify directory*

+Open :file:`cap3D.pl`, change the directory on Line 17 from '~/Src/gCAP3D/cap_plt.pl' to '{your home directory}/Src/gCAP3D/cap_plt.pl'

-*4. Run gCAP3D*
+*6. Run gCAP3D*

-Type :file:`gCAP3D.pl` in the terminal, there will be version information if installation is succeeded
+Type :file:`cap3D.pl` in the terminal, there will be version information if installation is succeeded

 .. code-block::
     :linenos: